dtinit/schemaindex/README.md

 ### Linting with Ruff

-You can run the linter by executing `ruff check`:
+You can run the linter by executing `ruff check`.

 To get type checking feedback in your code editor, [check here](https://docs.astral.sh/ruff/editors/setup/) for instructions.
 The configuration is in [ruff.toml](ruff.toml), but your editor/plugin should find it for you.

+### Formatting with Ruff

+You can format Python by executing `ruff format`.

 ## Frontend dev tooling